 Home construction, led by Jeff, our Project Manager, and our dedicated volunteer team has picked back up and moving full steam ahead.
 Volunteers are currently working at (2) job sites, finishing two home builds.

 The ReStore is open and keeping social distancing in place.
 Business for the ReStore has been above average lately, which is great!
 Donations of usable items to the ReStore have increased and we love seeing the store at full capacity, so customers have a wide selection.

 Donated items are always needed, and we have resumed the pick-up of heavy items, while maintaining social distancing.
 Call 765-529-3229 and speak with Mike if you have items that need to be picked up.

 Ralph Willis, Board President

 Got a Kroger card?

-Just link Raintree Habitat for Humanity to your Kroger shopping card.
-Moving forward, all transactions associated with your account will be applied to the giving program.
+Just link Raintree Habitat for Humanity (RF746) to your Kroger shopping card.
+All of your transactions associated with your account will then be applied to the giving program.

 Brush with Kindness